-Implementation Status of Projects in the Field Due to the instability the country is passing through since the wake of 2015, and the halt of most fund agreements, the physical work in the field has stopped particularly during the period April-July, 2015.
-Only the projects where the funds' validity continued like kfw in Abyan Post Conflict Program, and EKN funded projects.
+Implementation Status of Projects in the Field

+Due to the instability the country is passing through since the wake of 2015, and the halt of most fund agreements, the physical work in the field has stopped particularly during the period April-July 2015.
+Only the projects with the funding availability continued like those funded by the German Government/KfW in Abyan Post Conflict Program, and EKN funded projects.
 The rest of projects were stopped and final settlements with contractors are either signed or in the way to be finalized and singed.

-By end of 2015, the work in the projects funded by the Arab Fund and DFID has resumed except in areas where armed conflict is active like Sa'adah and Taiz and SFD's branch offices can't follow up implementation.
+By end of 2015, the work in the projects funded by the Arab Fund and DFID have resumed except in areas where armed conflict is active (like Sa'adah and Taiz) and SFD's branch offices could not follow up with the projects implementation.